 Full Backup vs. Incremental Backup vs. Differential Backup: Which Is Best?

 An accidental loss of data assets can have a devastating impact on your business.
-Boston Consulting reports that 93% of companies that lose access to their assets for 10 days or more file for bankruptcy within 12 months.
+Boston Consulting reports that 93 percent of companies that lose access to their assets for ten days or more file for bankruptcy within 12 months.
 Running proper backups at the right intervals can prevent loss of revenue and customers if you experience a hardware failure, inclement weather conditions, vandalism, or other issues.

-However, "running backups" isn't as simple as it was 10 years ago.
+However, "running backups" isn't as simple as ten years ago.

 We built our business to be different than the big telecom giants for all the right reasons, and our long list of happy clients love us for it.
 Learn more about our commitment to quality of service, peerless boots-on-the-ground support, and flexible offerings here.

+What is the difference between a full vs. incremental backup vs. differential backup?
 A full backup is a total copy of your organization's entire data assets, which backs up all of your files into a single version.
-An incremental backup covers all files that have been changed since the last backup was made, regardless of backup type.
+An incremental backup covers all files that have changed since the last backup was made, regardless of backup type.
 A differential backup is a cumulative backup of all files changed since the last backup.

 Pros and Cons of Full Backups

-Few organizations run full backups on a regular basis.
-More commonly, companies use full backups on a periodic basis, such as weekly or biweekly.
+Few organizations run full backups regularly.
+More commonly, companies use full backups periodically, such as weekly or biweekly.

 Pros of Full Backups

-- Potential for fast, total recovery of data assets.
+- Potential for the fast, total recovery of data assets.

 - Simple access to the most recent backup version.